genestack/user-tutorials/source/tutorials/Microbiome_analysis/quality-control-of-raw-reads.rst

 .. image:: images/Microbiome_per_base_sequence_quality.png

 In our sample, the second mates in paired-end reads have bases of bad quality at the end of the sequences.
-To get rid of these bases we'll run "Filter by Quality Scores" application.
+To get rid of these bases and improve the reads quality we'll run "Trim Adaptors and Contaminants" and "Filter by Quality Scores" applications.

 **Per sequence quality scores** report allows you to see frequencies of quality values in a sample.
 The reads are of good quality if the peak on the